-

-George Mason University School of Business
+George Mason University, Costello College of Business

-Everything you need to know about George Mason University School of Business
+Everything you need to know about: George Mason University School of Business

 The GMU School of Business has two campuses located just outside of Washington, D.C.
 The Fairfax Campus is located on 677 acres of wooded land, 25 minutes from downtown Washington, D.C.
 Mason Square (formerly the Arlington Campus) is based in the busy urban area of Virginia Square.